cheaterpen/Peter-Learns-Markdown/README.md

 not essential to writing in plain text formats like markdown and latex, and it's so ubiquitous in development today it's simply useful to know.

-(Unrelatedly, its creation is fascinating in its own right.
-Linus Torvalds, frustrated with the version control software available to him as he was developing Linux, decided to created his own.
-He started on April 3rd, 2005.
-The project was released April 7th, just four days later.
-Beginning as something he created for his own work, the program has gone on to facilitate the development of almost every major software platform built within the last twenty years.
-Facebook, Twitter, Google, Netflix, and LinkedIn are just some of the companies and projects listed as Git users on [its website](https://git-scm.com/).
-There are undoubtedly more.)

 Now that you have Homebrew, installing git is as easy as running the following in Terminal:

 `brew install git`